-California Independent Contractor Agreement for 2015
+California Independent Contractor Agreement

 Download an attorney-drafted California independent contractor agreement today and protect yourself against potential fines from the IRS and the state of California.

 There is no substitute for an attorney-drafted agreement when your company is working with independent contractors to help avoid disputes.

 Attorney-drafted for federal and California laws.
 Free updates from our attorney.